sammyd/iOS8-day-by-day-book/manuscript/20-photos-framework.md

 As the user scrolls, this method is called with an array of `NSIndexPath` objects for the visible cells.
 This method determines whether the cache needs updating, based on the visible cells, and the `cachePreheatSize`.
-It then updates the caching image manager with the `stopCachingImagesForAssets()` and `startCachingImagesForAssets()` methods.
+It then uses the the `stopCachingImagesForAssets()` and `startCachingImagesForAssets()` methods to update the caching image manager.

 Note that obtaining the image from a caching image manager is exactly the same as the base `PHImageManager` - and it will obtain the image even if it doesn't